 You will find an isolated wilderness in Langtang valley.
 The sacred lakes, Tamang villages and the beautiful peaks are attractions of Nepal Langtang trek.
 This is also an easy trek.
 You don't need to be a supper fit for Nepal Langtang trekking.
 The trek is trek beginners like family with children, adults, seniors and couples.

-The 12 days Langtang Tamang Heritage Trek offers a unique Tamang culture.
-Their religion, language and culture similar to Tibetan.
-This is a home stay and teahouse trek.
-Taste Yak cheese and enjoy the yak grazing in the high alpine pasture as you are at Kyanjin Gomba.
-Yak cheese from Langtang Nepal Trek is a good souvenir to your home.
+The trek offers a unique Tamang culture, religion and language similar to Tibetan.
+Langtang valley is a home stay/teahouse trek.
+You can also see yak grazing in the high alpine pasture and can taste pure nak cheese as you are in Kyanjin Gomba.
+Langtang Trek offers nak cheese as a good souvenir to your home from Nepal.

-The 12 days Langtang Nepal trekking traverses from the west to the east crossing extremely diverse landscapes terraces, gigantic rhododendron and fir forests in the lowlands.
-From the highest parts you will find a rock and shrub wilderness with incredible backdrops of snowy peaks, arena of glaciers below Langtang Lirung.
-A climb to the summit of Kyanjin Ri opens up a magnificent panorama of Langtang Lirung, and Langshisha Ri (6,427 m).
+Besides, Langtang Nepal trekking traverses from the west to the east crossing extremely diverse landscapes terraces, gigantic rhododendron and fir forests in the lowlands.
+From the highest parts you will find a rock and shrub wilderness with an incredible backdrops of snowy peaks, arena of glaciers below Langtang Lirung.
+A climb to the Kyanjin Ri peak opens up a magnificent panorama of Langtang Lirung, and Langshisha Ri (6,427 m).

 Why Nepal Langtang Trek

 - Scenic Drive through Hills

 - Water Mills, Prayer Wheels, Chortens, Religious Inscriptions on Rocks

 - Sunrise View on Mountains from Tserko Ri

 8 hours AP Plan-Breakfast, Lunch & Dinner Basic Tea house lodge